 The ideal flour also depends on how long you want to ferment the dough.
 Generally, longer fermentation times mean more flavor.
 You can even cold ferment the dough in the fridge.

 Always use clean water for pizza baking!
 You want the water to be at room temperature.
-Too cold and will slow down the yeast, and too hot, it will make the yeast work too fast.
+Too cold water will slow down the yeast, and too hot, will make the yeast work too fast.

 Personally, I use active dry yeast due to convenience, and I always have Caputo Lievito Active Dry Yeast at hand.
 But feel free to use any yeast you have laying around!